CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/intro.md

 The current payroll system captures salary history of all employees, and all salaries are greater than 1000 dollars.

-Below is the data model picture that depicts the business scenario.
+Below is the data model that depicts the business scenario.
 Typically, we use nouns to identify tables, and verbs for relationships, especially when modeling a business scenario like above.

 ![Data_model](assets/Basicteabletutorial.png)